codingholt/CoinGecko-CLI/README.md

 - [ ] make it so that people can use btc as a search option

 - [ ] top 100, top 25 by marketcap

+- [ ] config file for preferences like which fiat currency.